minjo1234/TIL/3.Resource/CS/SAA/IAM And AWS CLI/IAM.md

   - Create a strong password policy
   - Use and enforce the use of Multi Factor Authentication (MFA)
   - Create and use Roles for giving permissions to AWS services
-  - Use Access Keys for Proga
+  - Use Access Keys for Programmatic Access (CLI / SDK )
+  - Audit permissions of your account using IAM Credentials Report & IAM Access Advisor